ijding/power-outage-project/README.md

 Four new features were added in an effort to improve the accuracy of the model.
 CLIMATE.CATEGORY is a nominal categorical variable, chosen because it describes 'climate episodes' of each year; warmer or colder weather may have effects on what kinds of outages occur.
 This column was one-hot encoded.
 'OUTAGE.START' is being included, as it includes time data about when the outage occurs; the column was transformed to retrieve the time of day each outage occurs in (specifically which hour), since it may have correlations to certain outage causes (e.g. outages from 'intentional attacks' may be more common during nighttime than daytime).
 MONTH is being included, since seasonal weather might make certain outages more common during certain times of the year.
 Finally, TOTAL.CUSTOMERS here is included, as the number of customer a region services may be linked to an outage's severity.

 A grid search was performed to find optimal hyperparameters for the model, alongside 5-fold cross validation.
 Two different modelling algorithms were tested, a decision tree and a random forest.
-The effectiveness of these two classifiers after being trained was compared on unseen tested data.
+The effectiveness of these two classifiers after being trained was compared on the same unseen test data.

 The grid search resulted in a decision tree with a gini criterion, a max_depth of 5, and a min_samples_split of 20.
 A score of **70% accuracy was achieved on the training data**, while an accurate of about **63% was achieved on the test data**.
 Though there were improvements, they were relatively marginal.

-The grid search for the random forest produced the following hyperparameters: a gini criterion, a min_samples_split of 5, no max_depth, and 50 estimators for each classifier.
+The grid search for the random forest produced the following hyperparameters: a gini criterion, a min_samples_split of 5, a max_depth, and 50 estimators for each classifier.
 The result was a **93% accuracy on training data** and a **70% accuracy on test data**, the best performance on unseen data out of any model so far.
 Even though the training accuracy is quite high, the random forest is able to still produce relatively higher scores on testing data thanks to its resistance to overfitting.
 Because of its performance, the random forest was chosen as the preferred final model of this project.

 # Fairness Analysis